seatsio/seatsio-android/README.md

 ## Installation

-seatsio-android is available as a maven-style package.
-To use it, you must first add jitpack as a repository in build.gradle:
+First add jitpack as a repository in build.gradle:

 ```
 allprojects {